-All our stone carving courses are taught by Pete Graham, who is a highly experienced sculptor and fully qualified teacher.
+Having over 30 years experience in making sculpture and being a fully qualified teacher it gives me great satisfaction to pass on some of the skills and knowledge I have gathered .
 You can find out more about Pete here.
-We run taster days and weekend courses from our base in Cornwall and Pete regularly offers one and two day courses at other venues.
+I run taster days and weekend courses from my base here in Cornwall and regularly offer one and two day courses at other venues.

 The maximum group size for any course is six carvers and the emphasis is always on making sure each individual develops their skills, from whatever starting point, and produces a satisfying piece of work.
 Course content is described on this page, but we would stress that there is always flexibility within this to meet the needs of each student.
 If you have any questions about the course content, or how this fits in with what you would like to do, please just ask.

 All our courses are flexible and you can choose to concentrate on letter carving, relief carving or fully 3-d.
 Below is a short description of what will be covered on a one or two day letter carving or relief carving course.

 One Day Taster Course

 This is essentially an introduction to the tools and techniques of working with stone.
 Given the short duration, this will generally involve working on a slab of Portland stone around A4 paper size in height and width and around 30mm in depth.
 We work on traditional carving easels which I find the most effective, though a sitting down option is available if people find standing for long periods uncomfortable.

 After going through the use of tools and some safety points we will try a few practice cuts and exercises.
 With these skills learned we then look at creating depth, controlling how the stone breaks and techniques for making the design stand out from the stone.